Background: Executive Order 14110 and the AI Governance Mandate

 Does Areebi require a new FedRAMP ATO for federal deployments?

-No. Areebi deploys as a self-contained golden image within your existing infrastructure.
-Because it operates entirely within your current FedRAMP authorization boundary with no external dependencies or data flows, it typically falls under your existing ATO as a configuration change documented in your system security plan.
+By design, no. Areebi deploys as a self-contained golden image within your existing infrastructure.
+Because it is designed to operate entirely within your current FedRAMP authorization boundary with no external dependencies or data flows, it typically falls under your existing ATO as a configuration change documented in your system security plan.
 Consult your authorizing official and ISSO for your specific boundary.

 How does Areebi map to the NIST AI Risk Management Framework?

 Areebi provides platform capabilities that directly address all four NIST AI RMF core functions: Govern (policies, roles, accountability), Map (use case inventory, risk classification), Measure (metrics, monitoring, risk scores), and Manage (incident response, remediation, continuous monitoring).
-Compliance reports demonstrate coverage across all functions.
+Compliance reports are designed to demonstrate coverage across all functions.

 Can Areebi operate in air-gapped or restricted-connectivity environments?